rebelclause/mp_list_splitter/README.md

 Frequent users of any favored IDE will know the pain of debugging Python's asynchronous code and all the fun (and not) that can be had with stack traces.

-FWIW, the 'premium' example ran for several days without an error, but as it is a 'closed loop' in the sense that it's data and flow are contained and the shape well known.
+FWIW, the 'premium' example ran for several days without an error, but as it is a 'closed loop' in the sense that its data and flow are contained and its shape well known.
 Consequently the data used serializes well and therefore didn't cause any major hair-pulling problems.

-This is an important fact that might best have been put in the introduction which might have been aptly titled: Your Python Queue Loves A Pickle, But You Don't Want To Be In One If You Don't Take That In And Make Your Data Coding Behave Accordingly.
+This is an important fact that might best have been put in the introduction and aptly titled: Your Python Queue Loves A Pickle, But You Don't Want To Be In One If You Don't Take That In And Make Your Data Coding Behave Accordingly.